Avascular Necrosis of the Hip Bone

-AVN (Avascular Necrosis) of the hip is a rare condition which can occur in the hip joint.
+AVN (Avascular Necrosis) of the hip is a rare condition in the hip joint.
 The hip joint is where the thigh bone (femur) connects to the pelvis.
 It is a ball and socket joint.
-AVN occurs when the blood supply to the end of the thigh bone (the ball of the joint) is compromised.
-This causes tissue death (necrosis) in the the bone.

-There are several reasons that the blood supply may become compromised in the end of the femur.
+There are several reasons that the blood supply may become compromised at the end of the femur.

-- Blood diseases – this may include conditions such as Sickle Cell Disease which may block blood flow to the bone.
+- Blood Diseases: This may include Sickle Cell Disease conditions, which may block blood flow to the bone.